bonidjukic/bonidjukic.github.io/_posts/2019-02-04-serialize-django-model-class-properties.markdown

 ## Concrete scenario

 I'm often using [select2] `jQuery` component in my Django projects when I want a powerful yet simple autocomplete select widgets.
-If I just need to render a mostly static list of options for the select autocomplete, most of the time I find it easiest to just pass a `json` encoded `QuerySet` and initialize the `select2` component with the passed `json` object.
+If I just need to render a mostly static list of options for the select autocomplete, most of the time I find it easiest to simply pass a `json` encoded `QuerySet` and initialize the `select2` component with the passed `json` object.

 ## Problem